elemental/Elemental/doc/source/lapack-like/factorizations.rst

 :math:`LDL^H` factorization exists as slight relaxation of the Cholesky factorization, i.e., it computes lower-triangular (with unit diagonal) :math:`L` and diagonal :math:`D` such that :math:`A = L D L^H`.
-If :math:`A` is found to be numerically singular, then a ``SingularMatrixException`` will be thrown.
+If :math:`A` is found to be numerically singular, then a :cpp:class:`SingularMatrixException` will be thrown.

    .. warning::